gipritchard/Space-Debris/Space Debris Taskforce.md

 ## Victory
 Players are victorious if any of the following conditions are met:
 - All Satellite cards are flipped to their operational side

 ## Defeat
 Players are defeated if any of the following conditions are met:
-- Any player's Space Ship reaches 0 HP
+- Any player Space Ship reaches 0 HP
 - Any Satellite reaches 0 HP
-- You run out of Debris to place on the map
+- The Debris supply is empty AND players must place more debris in orbit
 - Any player must place Debris on an adjacent space AND all adjacent spaces contain 3 Debris

 # Optional Advanced Rules
 Players looking for a more challenging experience may choose to play with any (or all) of the following rules/restrictions.
 This is not recommended for your first few games.

 ## Satellites in Peril
 During initial game set up, do not flip any malfunctioning satellites to their operational side

+## Identified Debris
+During initial game set up, remove all Junk cards from the Debris deck

 ## Excess Resources become Debris
 For each Resource card discarded from a player's hand, add Debris to adjacent space(s) with the fewest game pieces (Space Ships, Satellite, Debris).
 - All Space Ships and Satellites in spaces that receive Debris take 1 damage
 - If there is a tie for fewest game pieces, the discarding player chooses.
-- If the player is surrounded on all sides by spaces that contain 3 Debris Cubes, your team is defeated.
+- If the player is surrounded on all sides by spaces that contain 3 Debris, your team is defeated.
-**Example 1**: Caitlin has 3 cards in hand, and chooses to recycle 4 debris on her Space Ship.
+**Example**: Caitlin has 3 cards in hand, and chooses to recycle 4 Debris on her Space Ship.
 She draws 4 Resource cards and now has 7 total cards in hand.
 Caitlin must now choose any 2 cards in hand to discard.
 After discarding 2 cards, she takes 2 Debris from the supply and places them amongst adjacent spaces with the fewest game pieces.

 # Glossary
-TODO
+*Adjacent* - Spaces are considered adjacent if they are connected by a dotted line.
+*Game Piece* - Debris, Satellites, Space Ships

 # Credits